 On the contrary to the bagels, these buns are a bit small.
 They’re certainly more than tall enough, but our burgers spilled over on all sides of these girdled buns.
 They were okay, not quite as tasty as the Mountain White and Bagels, but it would be great if they were allowed to fatten up a bit, spreading, rather than rising so high.
 Tony said he still preferred my homemade dairy-free, gluten-free buns, but if the sizing was fixed on these buns, they would be a whole lot easier than homemade when we get a random burger craving.

-The Facts on Canyon Bakehouse Gluten-Free Bread
+More Facts on Canyon Bakehouse Gluten-Free Bread

-Price: $5.00 per package
+Price: $5.99 per loaf or package

 Certifications: Canyon Bakehouse Gluten-Free Bread is Certified Gluten Free and Certified Kosher Parve.

-Dietary Notes: By ingredients, Canyon Bakehouse Gluten-Free Bread is dairy-free / non-dairy, gluten-free, nut-free, peanut-free, soy-free, and vegetarian.
-Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Canyon Bakehouse Gluten-Free Bread is dairy-free / non-dairy, gluten-free, nut-free, peanut-free, soy-free, and vegetarian.*

 For More Product Information: Visit the Canyon Bakehouse website at canyonglutenfree.com.